AndreaDejanGrande/vDinar/doc/README.md

 Intro
 ---------------------
-vDinar is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
-Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.
+vDinar is a free open source digital currency aimed to people from former Yugoslavia, yet available to everyone.
+It is based on a new block structure allocating 2% of every reward and a transaction fee percentage to an address for local donations.

 Setup